top of page

 How to Manage Flu Symptoms

 Handling flu symptoms well can make you feel better and help you get better faster.
-Here are some important steps to follow:
+Here are some easy steps to follow:

 1. Rest and Hydration